MeadowlarkDAW/fixed-resample/README.md

     (in_samples.len() as f64 * (OUT_SAMPLE_RATE as f64 / IN_SAMPLE_RATE as f64))
         .ceil() as usize,
 );
-resampler.process_interleaved(
+// (There is also a method to process non-interleaved signals.) resampler.process_interleaved(
     &in_samples,
     // This method gets called whenever there is new resampled data.